There Are More Women Directors Than Ever At Sundance — So Where Are Their Oscar Nominations?

 And it's not like there aren't contenders to choose from.
 New demographic data released by the Sundance Institute and the USC Annenberg Inclusion Initiative shows that the roster of directors submitting their projects at the prestigious Sundance Festival is increasingly diverse.

 The report states that 28% of feature-length films submitted to the festival across 2017 and 2018 had at least one female director, compared to 34.1% of the shorts.
 What’s heartening is that of those accepted to compete, 35% of feature films had a woman director, while 51.4% of short films did.
-In addition, 45.5% of U.S. short films and 24.3% of US dramatic features accepted to the Sundance Film Festival in 2017-2018 had a director of colour, although women of colour remain woefully underrepresented.
+In addition, 45.5% of U.S. short films and 24.3% of U.S. dramatic features accepted to the Sundance Film Festival in 2017-2018 had a director of color, although women of color remain woefully underrepresented.

 Advertisement